openstack/openstack-ansible/doc/source/developer-docs/quickstart-aio.rst

                 /var/log/{neutron,nova,swift}

 There is a convenience script (``scripts/teardown.sh``) which will destroy everything known within an environment.
-You should be aware that this script will destroy whole environments and should be used WITH CAUTION.
+Be aware that this script will destroy whole environments and should be used WITH CAUTION.

 After the teardown is complete, ``run-playbooks.sh`` may be executed again to rebuild the AIO.